V-31: Fee Waiver Policy

 - Kindergarten through sixth grade

-- No fees shall be charged in kindergarten through sixth grade for materials, textbooks, workbooks, supplies or any class, activity, assembly or field trip that take place during the regular school day.
+- No fees shall be charge in kindergarten through sixth grade for materials, textbooks, workbooks, supplies or any class, activity, assembly or field trip that take place during the regular school day.

 - Student supplies must be provided for elementary students.
 A student may, however, be required to replace supplies provided by the school that are lost, wasted, or damaged by the student through careless or irresponsible behavior, consistent with number 6, above.